Gift Deed Registration

 A gift of immovable property can only be made by a duly registered gift deed after payment of adequate stamp duty.
 A gift of immovable property, which is not registered, is bad in law and cannot pass any title to the donee.
-Documents should be stamped with the appropriate non-judicial stamp, be registered as required and attested by two witnesses.
-Mere delivery of possession without a written instrument cannot confer any title.
+The gift deed should be stamped with the appropriate stamp duty, registered in the registrar office and attested by at least two witnesses.
+Mere delivery of possession without a written gift deed cannot confer any title.

 Courtesy: TOI Dated 1st November, 2008

 Important points to note in relation to registration of Gift Deed in Delhi are :

 1. Stamp duty is payable @ 4% if the donee is a woman and @ 6% if the donee is a man even if the gift is being made to a family member such as Son, Daughter, Wife, Husband, Sister, Brother etc.

 2. Registration fee is 1% of the total value of Consideration and Rs.
 100/- for pasting charges.

-3. Both Donor and Donee have to be present alongwith identification douments i.e., PAN Card, Election Card, Passport, Driving License etc. at the time of presentation.
+3. Both Donor and Donee have to be present in the registrar office alongwith identification douments i.e., PAN Card, Election Card, Passport, Driving License etc. at the time of presentation.
 However, PAN Card is preferred.

 4.Two witnesses alongwith identification documents need to be present during the Presentation before the Sub-Registrar for the Registration of Gift Deed.

 We provide services for the Drafting and Registration of Gift Deed all over Delhi .

 gift tax, CA, How to